 Other hiking destinations to consider in Wengen

-Once you reach Kleine Scheidegg, there are three more destination you can reach from there: Lauberhorn (amazing views), Tschuggen (one of the highest places you can hike up to in the surrounding places, 2520 meters), Eiger glacier.
+Once you reach Kleine Scheidegg, there is three more destinations you can reach from there: Lauberhorn (amazing views), Tschuggen (one of the highest places you can hike up to in the surrounding places, 2520 meters), Eiger glacier.

 There are even famous Eiger, Jungfrau and Mönch mountains close to Wengen, but that is more for very experienced mountaineers or at least hire a guide to go there.
 These mountains are no joke and you would need crampons, ropes, helmets and all other equipment to reach those peaks.